ietf-wg-cellar/ebml-specification/specification.markdown

 this document (namely the Void Element and the CRC-32 Element).

-The EBML Schema **MUST NOT** use the Element ID `0x1A45DFA3` which is reserved for the EBML Header for resynchronization purpose.
+The EBML Schema **MUST NOT** use the Element ID `0x1A45DFA3` which is reserved for the EBML Header for the purpose of resynchronization.

 An EBML Schema **MAY** constrain the use of EBML Header Elements (see (#ebml-header-elements)) by adding or constraining